BrandonWilliamsCS/SDK-Documentation/Web Documentation/JS Development Guide.md

 When trying to create or join a conference, you must first login in from either the server or client side to authenticate.

-Afterwards, the starting point for your app will be to call the initialization function `ooVooClient.authorization` as described below.
+Afterwards, the starting point for your app will be to call the initialization function `ooVoo.API.init` as described below.
 This method is used to initialize and setup the SDK.
 You won't need to re-use this method, but you may want to customize the parameters used.
 All other SDK related function calls must be called after this one, since they won't exist until you do.

 ### Client Side Login
 `ooVooClient.authorization(params)`